mostaphaRoudsari/ladybug-primer/text/components/MRT_Calculator.md

 #### Inputs
 * ##### temperatures [Required]
-A list of radiant temperatures that correspond to view factors below.
+A list of radiant temperatures in Celcius that correspond to view factors below.
 * ##### viewFactors [Required]
 A list of viewFactors that correspond to the temperatures above.
 These should sum to 1.